 We’ve talked about the questions to consider and what goes into the price of a fountain pen.
 Now let’s go to some recommendations.

-Cross Townsend – The Cross Townsend has been a popular model with United States’ presidents.
+The Cross Townsend has been a popular model with United States presidents.
 From President Ronald Reagan through President Barack Obama all signed bills into law with special models of the Cross Townsend.
 If it’s good enough for the leader of the free world it must be a great pen.
 Cross fountain pens are underrated in general.

 Montblanc 146 – Montblanc is a German manufacturer of fine pens.
 The Montblanc 146 is the classic cigar-shaped fountain pen.
+Montblanc pens are also pretty pricey.
 If you decide to go with the Montblanc 145 we suggest getting a new nib.
 It can take your Montblanc to the next level.

 The following pens are great for everyday use and can carry the workload of even the most industrious writer.
 While these pens are a little pricier than other beginner fountain pens they perform so well that we still recommend them.